 - However, Czarnikow analysis shows that demand for sugar becomes increasingly inelastic as incomes rise.
 Once basic needs are met, consumers become relatively indifferent towards sugar.

-- In fact, the highest levels of per capita consumption do not coincide with the highest levels of income.
+- In fact, the highest levels of per capita sugar consumption do not coincide with the highest levels of income.

 While obesity per head of population increases, sugar consumption per head is actually falling